Sheaffy/cordova-assets/README.md

 ## Generate app icons

 Generate all necessary app icons for Android and iOS.
 Supports PNG.
+For the best results, use an image of size 2048x2048 or 1024x1024px.

+Mount a directory on `/app` in the Docker container and specify the path where the source image can be found (absolute path inside container).
+For example, mounting the current working directory:

 ```sh
 $ docker run --rm -v "$(pwd):/app" leonderijke/cordova-assets icon /app/icon.png
 ```

+Inside the mounted directory you'll find the generated icons.
+Warning: existing images will be overwritten.

 ## License